- See a full list of publications

 She has previously taught on the following modules at York: Research and Analytics in Marketing, Marketing in Context, Contemporary Consumer Behaviour and UG Dissertation.
 She is currently teaching on Contemporary Consumer Behaviour (MSc Global Marketing) and Management and Sustainability (option on MSc programmes).

-My work encompasses social marketing, sustainability and environmental behaviour and I seek to find creative ways to understand and encourage sustainable behaviour that really works for businesses and individuals.
-I have worked extensively on employee environmental behaviour examining barriers and motivators as well as communications and other strategies that can be used to develop and encourage these behaviours.
-I have also looked at ways in which environmental donations and volunteering can be encouraged.
-Finally, I have also examined cooperative membership (consumer cooperatives such as pubs/shops etc).
+Victoria’s work encompasses social marketing, sustainability and environmental behaviour and she seeks to find creative ways to understand and encourage sustainable behaviour that really works for businesses and individuals.
+Victoria has has worked extensively on employee environmental behaviour examining barriers and motivators as well as communications and other strategies that can be used to develop and encourage these behaviours.
+She has also looked at ways in which environmental donations and volunteering can be encouraged.
+Finally, she has also examined cooperative membership (consumer cooperatives such as pubs/shops etc).

-I have worked on environmental behaviour interventions with Global Actions Plan and with Veris Strategies.
-Alongside them I have worked with a range of international clients to ensure efficient and accurate data collection, and data analysis for use in marketing strategies to enough employees to be more environmentally positive.
+Victoria has worked on environmental behaviour interventions with Global Actions Plan and with Veris Strategies.
+Alongside them she has worked with a range of international clients to ensure efficient and accurate data collection, and data analysis for use in marketing strategies to enough employees to be more environmentally positive.

 School for Business and Society